An Effective Reading Program Can Change Outcomes

 Contributes to positive learner attitudinal behaviours to reading, (engagement and enjoyment).

 Learners who love to read take the first step on the path to long-term academic success.
-In our interviews with study participants, all 30 interviewees agreed with the statement that use of Bug Club was "providing enjoyment and motivation" to their students.
+Our research has unearthed mixed evidence related to this outcome.
+In our interviews with study participants, all 30 interviewees agreed with the statement that use of Bug Club was “providing enjoyment and motivation” to their students.
+However, findings from the pupil online survey showed no evidence of positive changes in pupils’ self¬-reported reading activity as a result of Bug Club, but, it may be difficult to capture such changes in young children through surveys.

 "The children really like it...it’s so orientated towards children, they have their own platform on there…it motivates them to read more."